 Investment periodicals and related publications revenues of \$27,629,000 (excluding copyright fees) during the twelve months ended April 30, 2021, which included an extra week of servings for the weekly print products were comparable with publishing revenues in the prior fiscal year, (decreased 0.6% excluding the extra week of print products servings) during the twelve months ended April 30, 2021, as compared to the prior fiscal year.
-The Company continued activity to attract new subscribers, primarily digital subscriptions through various marketing channels, primarily direct mail, e-mail, and by the efforts of our sales personnel.
 Total product line circulation at April 30, 2021, was 5.9% above total product line circulation at April 30, 2020, reversing a long term trend.
 During the twelve months ended April 30, 2021, Institutional Sales department generated total sales orders of \$15,067,000 or 11.1% above the prior fiscal year and the retail telemarketing sales team generated total sales orders of \$8,658,000 or 4.0% above the prior fiscal year.